Last updated on December 9, 2021

-If you are collecting Swiss antique watches with cases made of precious metals, such as gold or silver, you need to be familiar with the Swiss hallmarking system.
+If you are collecting Swiss antique watches with cases made of precious metals, such as gold or silver, you need to know how to read Swiss hallmarks.
 At first, it looks a little bewildering, but it is actually quite simple and easier to decipher than British hallmarks.
 Note that only items that are made entirely of solid precious metal are hallmarked.
 Watch cases that have a layer of precious metal over a base metal core such as gold-filled, rolled gold, plated gold cannot be legally hallmarked.

-An item made of precious metal that is to be sold commercially is, in most countries, stamped with these hallmarks to indicate the purity of the metal, the manufacturer and other, additional markings, to indicate the date of manufacture and the regulating agency.
+An item made of precious metal that is to be sold commercially is, in most countries, stamped with these hallmarks to indicate the purity of the metal.
+It also includes the name of the manufacturer and other, additional markings, to indicate the date of production and the regulating agency.
 Hallmarking is a form of consumer protection that provides a guarantee of the quality of the precious metal purchased.
 In many countries, the testing of precious metals and hallmarking is controlled by an official assay office.
 Hallmarks are typically applied with a hammer and punch, a process that leaves sharp edges and spurs of metal.
 Therefore, the hallmarking generally occurs before the item is presented for its final polishing.

 The standard or fineness is indicated by the number associated with each symbol.
 It is expressed as a proportion by weight, for example, 9-carat gold is expressed as 375.
 This means that 375 parts per thousand of the weight is gold, the rest is base metal.
 To ensure that items pass assay, the alloy used by the metalsmith will be slightly finer than the absolute minimum standard.
-The specific level of fineness is not shown by the hallmark, which records only that the item passed assay and was therefore of at least the required fineness.
-For example, if the alloy was 400 parts gold, it would be marked with the symbol for 375, the minimum standard it meets.
+The specific level of fineness is not shown by the hallmark> It only records that the item passed assay and was therefore of at least the required fineness.
+For example, if the alloy was 400 parts gold, it would be marked with the symbol for 375.
+This is because it is the minimum standard it meets.

 At this point in time, I haven’t had any antique watches with Swiss hallmarks, pass through my collection.
 As soon as I do, I will post some photographs of the hallmarks.